MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

   > Use output parameters to help validate expected behavior and results.
 Otherwise, you only see a success or failure when testing.

 **Test automated plug-ins**

-You can test automated plug-ins by invoking the data event.
+Test automated plug-ins by invoking the data event.
 Observe if the plug-in ran successfully by validating expected changes that were defined in the formula.

 ### Integrate a low-code plug-in